vruusmann/blog/_posts/2015-03-10-openscoring_api_upgrade_guide.md

 The version 1.2 delivers an all-new JAX-RS application class `org.openscoring.service.Openscoring`.

 Application configuration is handled using the [Typesafe Config](https://github.com/typesafehub/config) library.
 The default configuration is located in file `openscoring-service/src/main/resources/reference.conf`.
 This file encodes configuration entries as key-value pairs in the HOCON data format, which is a human-oriented superset of the JSON data format (eg. allows comments, allows the omission of unnecessary punctuation symbols).
 By convention, configuration entries are arranged into a two-level hierarchy, where the top level points to a Java class name and the bottom level to a field name.
-For example, the configuration entry `modelRegistry.visitorClasses` targets the field `visitorClazzes` of the class `org.openscoring.service.ModelRegistry`.
+For example, the configuration entry `modelRegistry.visitorClasses` targets the field `visitorClazzes` of the `org.openscoring.service.ModelRegistry` class.

 The default configuration can be overriden (either in full or in parts) by user-specified configuration file.